aws/aws-application-networking-k8s/docs/api-reference.md

 <td>
 <em>(Optional)</em>
 <p>The protocol version to use.
 Supported values are HTTP1 (default) and HTTP2.
-When a policy Protocol is TCP, you should not set this field.
-Otherwise, the whole TargetGroupPolicy will not take effect.
+When a policy Protocol is TCP, this field is ignored.
 When a policy is behind GRPCRoute, this field value will be ignored as GRPC is only supported through HTTP/2.</p>
 <p>Changes to this value results in a replacement of VPC Lattice target group.</p>
 </td>